Tempo logotype

 Time tracking

-Suggested entries via Atlassian Rovo agents (paid Atlassian Cloud; full credits on Premium and Enterprise), with human approvals and Tempo Accounts (Capitalized, Operational, Billable, Internal)
+Suggested entries via Atlassian Rovo agents, with human approvals and Tempo Accounts (Capitalized, Operational, Billable, Internal)

 Robust time governance built into Planisware's centralized repository; operates via Jira integration rather than sitting directly inside the Jira native interface